tpgit/UnOfficialLeptDocs/_sources/leptonica/README.txt

    a.
 Programs that are complete regression tests.
 The most
       important of these are named `\*_reg`.
 We are in the process of standardizing the regression tests, and making it easy to write them.
-See `regutils.h` for details.
+See :doxyfile:`regutils.h` for details.

    #.
 Programs that were used to test library functions or auto-gen
       library code.
 These are useful for testing the behavior of